-Born at Welland, Ontario on 27 September 1880, son of James Tulloch and Maggie Grey, brother of James F. Tulloch, he was educated at the Welland High School and Ontario College of Pharmacy.
-He started a retail optical business in Brandon, Manitoba in 1907 and moved to Winnipeg two years later, where he went into partnership with W. G. Maybee in the Winnipeg Optical Company in 1911.
-The company was purchased by Strains Limited in 1913 and he remained with the new firm until the outbreak of World War One.
+Born at Welland, Ontario on 27 September 1880, son of James Tulloch and Maggie Grey, brother of James Ferguson Tulloch, he was educated at the Welland High School and Ontario College of Pharmacy.
+He started a retail optical business in Brandon, Manitoba in 1907 and moved to Winnipeg two years later, where he went into partnership with Wellington Graham Maybee in the Winnipeg Optical Company in 1911.
+The company was purchased by Strains Limited in 1913 and he remained with the new firm until the outbreak of the First World War.
 He served as President of the Manitoba Association of Optometrists in 1914.

-On 28 April 1909, he married Catherine Gordon at Wentworth, Ontario.
-They had a daughter, Marjorie G. Tulloch (born 1910; later wife of Fred W. Christie).
-He was a member of the Winnipeg Art Club, Winnipeg Sketch Club, Winnipeg Camera Club, Winnipeg Winter Club, Rotary Club, and the Elmhurst Golf Club.
-He attended Crescent-Fort Rouge United Church.
-In 1945, he lived at 247 Oak Street in Winnipeg.
+On 28 April 1909, he married Catherine Robertson Gordon (1880-1960) at Wentworth, Ontario.
+They had a daughter, Marjorie Elizabeth Gordon Tulloch (1910-2001, wife of Frederic W. Christie).
+In 1945, the family lived at 247 Oak Street in Winnipeg.
+He was a member of the Winnipeg Art Club, Winnipeg Sketch Club, Winnipeg Camera Club, Winnipeg Winter Club, Winnipeg Rotary Club, Elmhurst Golf and Country Club, and Crescent-Fort Rouge United Church.

-He died suddenly on 14 July 1945 at West Hawk Lake in eastern Manitoba.
-He was buried in Brookside Cemetery in Winnipeg.
+He died suddenly at West Hawk Lake on 14 July 1945 and was buried in the Brookside Cemetery.

 Birth and marriage registrations, Ancestry.

 “Col. J. E. Tulloch dies at lake resort,” Winnipeg Tribune, 16 July 1945.
 [Manitoba Legislative Library, Biographical Scrapbook B9, page 178]